h0ngcha0/liuhongchao.github.io/_posts/2014-9-9-history-foot-print-on-moon.md

 and distrust.
 We tend to focus on our differences with our "foes" rather than our similarities.
-More often than not we let our hatred get its way and overlook the fact that we are all humans and we want pretty much the same thing: happy and purposeful lives, good environment to prosper and even better one for our kids.
+More often than not we let our hatred get its way and overlook the fact that we are all humans and we want pretty much the same thing: happy and purposeful lives, a good environment to prosper and an even better one for our kids.
 Although this picture is the by-product of an ideology struggle, it has the power to make people, disregard of their differences, be proud of their identity as human beings.
 Second, this picture underlines the